-- 1. Connect the power cord to the ac power adapter. - 2.
-Connect the ac power adapter to the power connector of the computer. - 3.
+- 1. Connect the power cord to the ac power adapter. - Connect the ac power adapter to the power connector of the computer.
+If your computer is shipped with an USB-C type ac power adapter, connect the adapter to the USB-C connector (Thunderbolt 3 compatible) of the computer. - 3.
 Connect the power cord to an electrical outlet.